 AcraServer can work in different modes, depending on your preferences and security requirements:

-- Server-side encryption – AcraServer works as transparent proxy, intercepting SQL traffic from backend app to the database and back, and encrypting and decrypting the payload.
+Server-side encryption (or "proxy-side encryption" as we call it) – AcraServer works as transparent proxy, intercepting SQL traffic from backend app to the database and back, and encrypting and decrypting the payload.
 You select which fields to encrypt.
-Neither database nor backend app can decrypt the data (so no plaintext data leaks out in case of a data breach);
+Neither database nor backend app can decrypt the data (so no plaintext data leaks out in case of a data breach).

 Acra 1-Click App has an interactive configuration script that prepares AcraServer for work in server-side encryption mode (as transparent proxy) with managed PostgreSQL database.